The Extension Manager¶

 This chapters cover modules that will only be available for backend users with “system maintainer” access privileges.

-The Extension Manager is where you can manage available extensions or get new ones from the TYPO3 Extension Repository (TER).
-It is quite a rich tool and this chapter provides only a brief overview.
+The Extension Manager is where you can manage available extensions.
+You can also install extensions from the TYPO3 Extension Repository (TER), if your installation is not set up with Composer.
+The Extension Manager is quite a rich tool and this chapter provides only a brief overview.

-Moving to ADMIN TOOLS > Extensions, we get the following view:
+Moving to ADMIN TOOLS > Extensions, we get the following view (in non-Composer mode):

 It shows the “Installed extensions”.
-The first action icon (1) can be used to install an uninstalled extension or vice-versa (uninstalled extensions appear grayed out).
+The first action icon (1) can be used to activate an extension or deactivate it (deactivated extensions appear grayed out).

 Installing a New Extension¶

 This is covered in the “Installation and Upgrade Guide”: Extension Installation.

 Please keep in mind there is no security audit available for public extensions!
 Have a close look at the extensions you are installing.
 If you find any security issue get in touch with the security team: firstname.lastname@example.org .